 Surveying of sampling locations will be conducted upon completion of RI/FS field activities.
 Where possible, temporary markers consisting of flagging or of wooden or metal stakes will be used to mark boring locations.
 Brass markers will be incorporated as part of pad installation for any MWs; however, a thorough description of each location will be made during field sampling activities and will be documented using field maps.
 This documentation will be used for the survey effort if permanent sampling location markers are disturbed or if permanent markers cannot be placed at the time of sampling.
 A member of the field sampling crew will accompany the survey crew to provide information regarding the location of sampling points.
 Each sample point will be surveyed for its horizontal and vertical location using the PGDP coordinate system for horizontal control.
 Additionally, State Plane Coordinates will be provided using the U.S. Coast and Geodetic Survey North American Datum of 1983.
-The datum for vertical control will be the U.S. Coast and Geodetic Survey North American Vertical Datum of 1988.
-Accuracy for this work will be that of a Class 1 First Order survey.
+The datum for vertical control will be that of a Class 1 First Order survey.
 Work will be performed by or under responsible charge of a Professional Land Surveyor registered in the Commonwealth of Kentucky.
 Coordinates will be entered into Paducah PEMS and will be transferred with the station's ready-to-load (RTL) file to Paducah OREIS.